NickWoodall/HelixGen/readMe.txt

 		d3.
 The reference clusters must be remade from Clustering/data/csv_saves/Remake_Cluster_Scaler.py to maintain produce train/test split

 	e.
-Clustering Directory is required to re-train the graphgen network only
+Clustering Directory is required to re-train the graphgen network with straight helices only

 ------------------------Primary Environment for Helix Fitting, GAN, Looping GAN Outputs---------------------------
 #compatibility issues for environments with pymol and tensorflow, pymol is used to read pdbs an embedded mistake at this point
-#run commands in order to generate environment
+#run commands in order to generate environment, yml files provided for thoroughness, but will not work

 	conda create --name hgen python=3.8
 	conda install -c conda-forge cudatoolkit=10.1.243 cudnn=7.6.5